-What do you do for stress relief?
+1) What do I do for stress relief?

 Therapy 101.
 People tend to seek counseling when life feels overwhelming.
-And we know that stress is a part of everyone's life, isn't the blatantly obvious question: What are we doing to manage it?
+And we know that stress is a part of everyone’s life, so isn’t the blatantly obvious question: What are we doing to manage it?